Press releases 2018

 Medal awarded to Indian soldier demonstrates substantial role India played in First World War

-26 October 2018: One hundred years ago, Indian medical officer Captain Heerajee Cursetjee was awarded the Distinguished Service Order for his bravery during the final stages of the campaign in Mesopotamia.
+In October 1918, Indian medical officer Captain Heerajee Cursetjee was awarded the Distinguished Service Order for his bravery during the final stages of the First World War campaign in Mesopotamia.

 Are we getting Remembrance right?
 An evening to remember at the National Army Museum